 Do bear in mind the weather conditions if you’re thinking of walking in the Douro Valley or the Alvão and International Douro national parks.
 In summer, it really isn’t advisable or pleasant because of the extreme temperatures and lack of shade and winter weather can be quite grim.

 Cycling in the Douro

 If you’re staying at one of the quintas (wine estates) in the area, they may have bikes for rent and be able to suggest suitable routes for you, or include a bike tour as part of their package.
-Otherwise, you can easily find a tour company which caters to cyclists with or without their own bikes.
+It’s also possible to hire bikes for short periods from some of the tour operators in Regua and Pinhão.
+For more serious cyclists, there are specialist tour companies which caters to cyclists with or without their own bikes.

 Day Trips in the Douro

 If you’d rather let someone else take care of the logistics and take you to some of the Douro’s best spots, a tour might be a good option.
 You can do full day trips, either private or small group, starting and ending in Porto if you only have one day to spare.